 Originally from Calgary, AB, soprano, Brittany Rae, is currently based in Montréal, QC.
 Brittany was recently named the First Prize Winner of the 43rd Eckhardt-Gramatté National Music Competition.
 This fall, she will embark on the cross-Canada winner's tour with pianist, Jesse Plessis.
-Other recent highlights include, Susanna (Le nozze di Figaro) with Toronto City Opera, Songbook IX with Tapestry Opera, Oper’Actuel 2019 with Chants Libres, and performer in Jasmina Cibic’s exhibition at Fondation Phi pour l’art contemporain in Montréal.
-Upcoming engagements include a performance of Sensors IV (Alcides Lanza) with Société de musique contemporaine du Québec and a performance of a new composition for solo voice by Seth Gordon for Le Vivier’s ‘Concert Vivier InterUniversitaire’.
-This season, Brittany will also be joining the Choir of the Church of St. Andrew and St. Paul, for performances of Rachmaninoff’s All Night Vigil, Op.
-37, Bach’s St. John Passion, Mozart’s Requiem, and the 40th edition of the CBC Sing-In, all under the direction of Jean-Sébastien Vallée.
+Other recent highlights include, Susanna (Le nozze di Figaro) with Toronto City Opera, Songbook IX with Tapestry Opera, Oper’Actuel 2019 with Chants Libres, and performer in exhibitions by Jasmina Cibic and Lee Mingwei at Fondation Phi pour l’art contemporain in Montréal.
+Upcoming engagements include a performance of Sensors IV (Alcides Lanza) with Société de musique contemporaine du Québec and soprano soloist with the McGill Contemporary Ensemble in 2021.
+This season, Brittany will also be joining the Choir of the Church of St. Andrew and St. Paul for performances of Brahm's Requiem, as well as various recording projects, all under the direction of Jean-Sébastien Vallée.
 Other roles include, Lucia (Lucia di Lammermoor) with Opera McGill, Carrie (Carousel) and Giulietta (I Capuleti e i Montecchi) with Opera NUOVA, and Pamina (Die Zauberflöte) with Lyric Opera Studio Weimar.